freedomofpress/dangerzone/docs/developer/independent-container-updates.md

 # Independent Container Updates

-Since version 0.9.0, Dangerzone is able to ship container images independently from releases.
+Since version 0.9.0, Dangerzone is able to ship container images independently from releases of the software.

-One of the main benefits of doing so is to lower the time needed to patch security issues inside the containers.
+One of the main benefits of doing so is to shorten the time neede to distribute the security fixes for the containers.
+Being the place where the actual conversion of documents happen, it's a way to keep dangerzone users secure.

+If you are a dangerzone user, this all happens behind the curtain, and you should not have to know anything about that to enjoy these "in-app" updates.
+If you are using dangerzone in an air-gapped environment, check the sections below.

 ## Checking attestations